Namazu convicted of causing 1855 Edo earthquake. 19th century Japanese woodblock print.

 Last year, I was living in Kyrgyzstan which honestly has been one of the most enjoyable and meaningful things I’ve done in my (so far, short) life.
 10/10 would recommend just moving to a place you know nothing about if the chance ever comes up.
 This upcoming year, I’ll be working as a management consultant in Boston.
 I’ll keep you posted.

 This blog is a work in progress and was created with Jekyll, a Ruby static site generator.
-I highly recommend it cause it’s pretty simple and freely hosted on Github.
+I highly recommend it!
+I also worked with the Leonids theme.